 Where Are Ariat Boots Made?

 Ariat is a staple in the western wear and cowboy boots industry.
 They were founded in 1993 by Beth Cross and Pam Parker in Union City, California, where the company is still headquartered today.
-Since it started, Ariat has exploded in terms of growth.
+Since it started, Ariat has grown rapidly.
 They are the official footwear of the Federation Equestrian International (FEI), the United States Equestrian Federation (USEF), and Professional Bull Riding (PBR).
 Needless to say, they are deeply rooted in the American rodeo tradition.
 But do they make any of their boots in the USA?
 We investigated, and our verdict is below.

 Verdict: Are Ariat Boots Made in the USA?

 No, most Ariat boots are not made in the USA.
-After talking with Ariat, we found out that their boot design department is in the U.S., but their primary manufacturing facilities are located in Italy, Mexico, and China, in addition to some facilities in the United States.
+After talking with Ariat, we learned that their boot design department is in the U.S., but their primary manufacturing facilities are in Italy, Mexico, and China, as well as some facilities in the U.S.

-Unfortunately, Ariat is following a common trend in the western boots industry, where domestic production fell over 40% at the turn of the century between 1997 and 2002 and continues to decline.
+Unfortunately, Ariat is following a common trend in the western boots industry, where domestic production fell by more than 40% between 1997 and 2002 and continues to decline.
 Tony Lama, Justin, and many other brands are also primarily made overseas.

 What’s worse, they don’t specify on their website where each of their products is made.
 You can only get that information on the inside tag of the boot (as shown below) or by calling their customer service number at (877) 702-7428.